usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 								  void *data)

-where `event` is either `up`, `down`, or `move`. `x` and `y` are the position of the mouse event in physical coordinates. `button` indicates which mouse button was pushed, and `shift` and `ctrl` indicate whether the shift and control keys were pressed.  `data` is the pointer that was passed to `setMouseCallback`.
+where `event` is either `up`, `down`, or `move`. `x` and `y` are the position of the mouse event in user coordinates. `button` indicates which mouse button was pushed, and `shift` and `ctrl` indicate whether the shift and control keys were pressed.  `data` is the pointer that was passed to `setMouseCallback`.

 To control how the callback is invoked when the mouse is moved, call